emmanueldufourq/ML-RW-2022/1-Monday 31 Jan.md

-Monday Work Plan
+Tuesday 1 Feb Work Plan
 ----------------

 Link to all material: https://drive.google.com/drive/folders/117nmNd-6zvs5aqNf2ICobqZSgbT0iObp?usp=sharing

-The material for this lecture in the "Decision Trees (Monday 31 Jan)" folder.
+The material for this lecture in the "Decision Trees (Tuesday 1 Feb)" folder.

 Lecture Plan
 ------------